rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 - There is a single argument of type GetCloudComputeConnectivityCheckRequestStatusInput.
 - Returns AsyncRequestStatus.
-### checkguestosforappblueprint
-check the child vm guestOS for given app blueprint

-- There is a single argument of type System.String.
-- Returns CheckGuestOsReply.
 ### checklatestversionmgmtappexists
 Checks whether the latest version of the Microsoft 365 Management App exists.

 - There is a single argument of type CheckLatestVersionMgmtAppExistsInput.
 - Returns CheckLatestVersionMgmtAppExistsReply.
-### classifiableassetcount
-Returns the count of classifiable assets by platform.

-- There is a single argument of type System.String.
-- Returns list of ClassifiableAssetCounts.
-### classificationbannersettings
-- The classificationbannersettings subcommand takes no arguments.
-- Returns ClassificationBannerSettings.
-### classificationloginsettings
-- The classificationloginsettings subcommand takes no arguments.
-- Returns ClassificationLoginSettings.
 ### clouddirectnasexport
 A Cloud Direct NAS export object.